Loading...

 How to consume Red wine without glucose spikes

-Consume red wine alongside a protein-rich meal, such as grilled chicken or fish, to slow down the absorption of glucose.
+Enjoy red wine alongside a protein-rich snack like cheese or nuts.
+This can help slow down the absorption of glucose in your bloodstream.

 Stay Hydrated